 Located further away from downtown’s busy boulevards, between the port area and the high-end neighbourhoods, Borgo Vecchio is an extension of the bustling heart of the city.
 The area is packed with an array of bars, cafes, and restaurants.
 Known for its buzzing nightlife, perfect for all night owls, and those who love to party the night away, Borgo Vecchio is probably your best area to stay in Palermo.

 Photo credit: Flickr – groucho

-While staying close to Palermo, you can rent an apartment or sleep at the hotel on the coast.
-Thanks to the island and seaside situation of the city, to stay in Palermo allows a restful stay in Palermo, without being bathed in the tumult of the city center.
+While staying close to Palermo, why not rent an apartment or sleep at at hotel on the coast?
+Situated on seaside of an island, Palermo is the perfect place to enjoy a restful stay without the inconvenience of the tumult of the city centre.
 At the foot of Mount Pellegrino, there are two interesting districts of Palermo: Mondello and Addaura.
-These areas are quiet all year and we are full of eyes: fine sand, turquoise waters, refined architecture … Staying in Mondello or Addaura, in a word, it’s beautiful!
-Renting accommodation here will be synonymous with rest and relaxation !
+These areas are quiet all year round and offer an eye-full of magnificent features: fine sand, turquoise waters, refined architecture… In other words, staying in Mondello or Addaura is simply a beautiful experience.
+Renting accommodation here will be synonymous with rest and relaxation!

 Main photo credit : Flickr – Michele Ursino